Let’s discuss some aspects of caring for, living with, and loving a dog that sometimes even dog owners ignore.

 Besides, whenever money is involved with animals, inevitably unscrupulous behavior follows at some point.
 Nothing good ever comes from seeing animals in terms of dollars and cents.
 If you only knew the horrors these animals go through in places like puppy mills (that supply pet shops), you would definitively consider adopting instead of buying.

 Spay or Neuter

 Be a responsible owner and spay or neuter your dogs.
-There are way too many pups out there in shelters waiting for a loving family.
+There are way too many pups in shelters waiting for a loving family.
 Avoid the heartache of dealing with a litter of puppies.
 Chances are puppies will end up in houses where they are less than cherished, especially if the owners of these puppies did not have to pay a hefty price for them.

-Do not get a dog and ignore him or leave him outside.
+Please do not get a dog and ignore him or leave him outside.
 Dogs have socialization and love needs.
 They also feel the heat and the cold.
 The “house dog” is okay for cartoons and stories (perhaps), but it does not cut in real life.

 If you kennel your dog(s) when you are not home, ensure that the kennel has adequate ventilation and that the dog has access to clean water.

 There are water bottles for kennels that work with gravity and water demand as the dog drinks.
 These eliminate the mess.

 Remember that the dog will do his best to avoid soiling the kennel, but do not push their limits or abuse their good nature and respect for you.
 You don’t want their bladder to explode or the dog in pain.
 Keep in mind that you have a kenneled dog at home.
 Either go home at the usual time and allow them to go potty or make arrangements with a neighbor or paid service to walk the dog at some time during your absence.